 There is a wide range of treatment options available for cervical radiculopathy.
-The treatment will depend mainly on the underlying cause of the patient's symptoms as well as the severity of symptoms.
+The treatment will depend mainly on the underlying cause of the patient's symptoms as well as the severity of signs and symptoms.

-Nonsurgical treatments will usually be tried first.
-If there is no improvement in symptoms after 6 to 12 weeks of treatment, then surgery might be considered.
+Nonsurgical treatments are usually tried first.
+If there is no improvement in cervical radiculopathy symptoms after 6 to 12 weeks of treatment, then surgery might be considered.

 In This Article: